maibennett/website_github/exampleSite/content/resources.md

 ##### Send a text message to your phone when your code is done!

-This is some code that [@RichPauloo](https://twitter.com/RichPauloo) created and tweeted about, and you cand find [here](https://richpauloo.github.io/2019-09-11-Using-Twilio-to-text-myself-after-long-running-jobs/).
+This is some code that [@RichPauloo](https://twitter.com/RichPauloo) created and tweeted about, and you can find [here](https://richpauloo.github.io/2019-09-11-Using-Twilio-to-text-myself-after-long-running-jobs/).
 If you have ever been running code that takes forever (e.g. a **lot** of simulations), you might have dreamt of something like this.
 I implemented it as soon as he tweeted about it: It works great, and its super easy to incorporate to your R code.
 You will have to set up a Twilio account, but it's no fuzz.
 For changing the emojis, I found useful to install the `emo` package:
 ```{r}
 # install.packages("devtools")
 devtools::install_github("hadley/emo")